virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 ### Baseline Solarium 55

-    workflow.sh Solarium055 --block1 --hint=BMN1@UNAJUMP
+    workflow.sh Solarium055 --block1 --hint=BMN1@UNAJUMP --skip=GOGETUNB

 ### Baseline Retread 44 and DAP Aurora 12

 DAP Aurora 12 is the BLK2 variant of Block II, and is not yet supported.
 However it works pretty well if simply treated as normal Block II, with the biggest problem being that ~30 erasable variables in block E5 are mistakenly discovered in banks E3 or E7 instead.
-In other words, it could be used in a pinch as-is, though it will obviously be better once BLK2 is correctly supported.
+In other words, it could be used in a pinch as-is, though it will obviously be better once BLK2 is correctly supported, after which point the --blk2 switch would be added to the command line:

     workflow.sh Aurora12    --hint=UNAJUMP@MISCJUMP --hint=MISCJUMP@INDJUMP \
                             --hint=PDVL@PDDL --hint=JACCESTR@JACCESTQ